777arc/textbook/content/sync.rst

 .. image:: ../_images/costas-loop-output.svg
    :align: center
    :target: ../_images/costas-loop-output.svg
+   :alt: Python simulation of a signal before and after using a Costas Loop

 And the frequency offset estimation over time, settling on the correct offset (a -300 Hz offset was used in this example signal):